-I took a break through the winter to work with a friend remodeling kitchens and bathrooms, but come early spring, I continued on to Toronto where I had my bike shipped to London.
+I took a breakthrough the winter to work with a friend remodelling kitchens and bathrooms but come early spring, I continued on to Toronto where I had my bike shipped to London.
 From London, I explored the UK and then headed to Morocco via the Trans Euro Trail.
 I then came back through Europe, the Balkans and Russia to Magadan.

 You can follow Aaron on Instagram @braaping_kiwi.
 As of writing this piece, he was in Perth and was about to travel across to Australia and back to New Zealand.